cocogitto/cocogitto-action/README.md

 ## Check commits since latest tag

 In some case you might want to perform check only since the latest tagged version.
-If your repository has not alway been conventional commit compliant, then you probably want to use this option.
+If your repository has not always been conventional commits compliant, then you probably want to use this option.

 ```yaml